Siddharth3/EuropeanStoreAnalysis/README.md

-# Power BI Dashboard - EuropianStoreAnalysis
+# Power BI Dashboard - EuropeanStoreAnalysis

 ![Screenshot 2024-09-30 122636](https://github.com/user-attachments/assets/61d39336-b33b-43ac-af68-27355cb9ff40)

 ### 1. Overview
 #### Purpose:
-The EuropianStoreAnalysis dashboard provides insights about the city branch of Europian multi-city store.
+The EuropeanStoreAnalysis dashboard provides insights about the city branch of European multi-city store.
 Report consist spending score as pefamily size, working experience, and profession.
 It aims to help stores local management to create the offer, and company stakeholder's to make data-driven decisions by visualizing trends, KPIs, and other critical data points.
 #### Audience:
 This dashboard is intended for use by any of the sales team, store management and stakeholders.
 #### Approach: